 This holds true for athletes in any sport, but especially for athletes who play contact sports.
-When you’re recovering from a concussion, your brain needs time to heal, and your symptoms may affect balance, coordination, and other skills necessary for staying safe while you practice.
+When you’re recovering from a mild TBI, your brain needs time to heal.
+Your symptoms may affect balance, coordination, and other skills necessary for staying safe while you practice.
 You’re more likely to get another concussion when those abilities are compromised.
 Even if you’re the kind of person who would push your limits with other sports injuries, don’t put your brain at risk.

 If you get a second concussion while recovering from the first, you risk longer-lasting symptoms and brain damage.
-And in extremely rare cases, some patients die from a rapid swelling reaction in their brains (known as second impact syndrome).
-Given the possible consequences, it is never wise to engage in activities that put you at risk for a second concussion while you’re healing from the first.
+And in extremely rare cases, some patients die from a rapid swelling reaction in their brains (a life-threatening condition known as second impact syndrome).
+Given the possible consequences, it is never wise to engage in activities that put you at risk for a repeat concussion while you’re healing from the first.

 For most concussions, symptoms should resolve within two weeks.
 In some cases, it may take up to three months for a full recovery.

-At Cognitive FX, we have a one-week long, intensive therapy regimen that we custom-build around the needs of each patient.
-After a battery of testing (including fNCI), we’ll know which areas of your brain are affected and in what way.
-That allows us to tailor a week’s worth of physical training, cognitive drills, and emotional therapy to your specific needs.
+At Cognitive FX, we offer an intensive therapy regimen that we custom-build around the needs of each patient.
+After a battery of testing to evaluate your brain, autonomic nervous system, vision, and vestibular function (including a form of functional MRI known as fNCI), we’ll know which areas of your brain and body are affected and in what way.
+That allows us to tailor physical training, cognitive drills, and emotional therapy to your specific needs.

 Many patients are told that their symptoms are incurable.
 Or worse, they’re told to stop faking their symptoms and get back to work.
 Your symptoms are real and they are treatable.
-To discuss your experience and determine your eligibility for treatment, sign up for a free consultation with our staff.
+90% of our patients show symptom improvement with just one week of treatment.
+To discuss your experience and determine your eligibility for treatment, sign up for a consultation with our team.